Recognize and Relieve Newborn Acid Reflux

 - Feed small

-portions frequently: your newborn baby will cope with
+portions frequently: your newborn will cope with

 small portions much better than larger portions.
 So do stick to feeding